-Ultimately, this is a story of pop culture myth making which encompasses both Wonder Woman’s origins in the two central pillars of contemporary Left feminism: suffrage and birth control.
-Lepore also discusses the character’s subsequent cultural legacy on the movement itself.
+Ultimately, this is a story of pop culture myth making.
+It encompasses Wonder Woman’s origins in the two central pillars of contemporary Left feminism: suffrage and birth control.
+Lepore also discusses the character’s cultural legacy on the broader movement.
 While Ms. Lepore is quite obviously using the book to do some myth making of her own for feminism itself, the story produces the inverse effect.
 It exposes contemporary feminism for the empty farce that it is.

 Worse, the story reveals something even more toxic.
 Wonder Woman represents pop culture’s terrifyingly effective ability to synthesize nationalism and state propaganda and present it in a manner that lends it an almost divine authority.
 Marston openly acknowledged that Wonder Woman was a form of “psychological propaganda”.
-By appropriating mythic storytelling and pop iconography conjoined with contemporary political activism, Marston built an aura of female power is arguably immeasurable.
-Power which is the result of an unfailing belief in self perfection and emancipation obtained, preserved and ultimately defended through the democratic process.
-And worst of all, it reveals a loyalty to that ideal which rivals any religion or cult.
+By appropriating mythic storytelling and pop iconography and conjoining these elements with contemporary political activism, Marston built an aura of female power around Wonder Woman that is arguably immeasurable.
+Power which is the result of an unfailing belief in an emancipation obtained, preserved and defended through the democratic process.
+Worst of all, it reveals a loyalty to that ideal which rivals any religion or cult.

-Ms. Lepore is peddling a boilerplate left feminist editorial throughout the book, but in her insipid attempts at drawing attention to scandalous sexism and indignities suffered at the hands of a retrograde male patriarchy end up as unintentional parody when measured against current events and the infantile whining of the contemporary movement.
+Ms. Lepore is peddling a boilerplate Left feminist editorial throughout the book.
+Her insipid attempts at drawing attention to scandalous sexism and indignities suffered at the hands of a retrograde male patriarchy end up as unintentional parody.
+Especially when measured against the infantile whining of the contemporary movement.
 The disconnect reveals itself over and over.

 When Elizabeth Holloway attends law school and attention turns to “something like rape”, female students were asked to leave.
-Jill Lepore wants to convey a sense of outrage over this paternalistic sexism, but when this is stacked up against the rising tide of active avoidance of controversial and triggering subject matter in contemporary rape law courses, this sad attempt at manipulative propaganda is both laughable and contemptible.
+Jill Lepore obviously wants to convey a sense of outrage over this paternalistic sexism.
+When this incident is stacked up against the rising tide of outrage over controversial subject matter in contemporary rape law courses, this sad attempt at manipulative propaganda is both laughable and contemptible.
 Perhaps Jill Lepore should have gotten some feedback from Jeannie Suk on how well today’s feminists are dealing with contemporary rape law courses at Harvard.